Updated: 14th October 2022

 During the same period we have been expanding our in-house production to reduce reliance on imports (and therefore reducing risks of importing pests and diseases in line with our Plant Health Management Scheme).

-Across the business we will be trialling three different peat-free mixes in addition to our regular peat-free propagation mix to ensure we get the best performance.
+Across the business we have been trialling three different peat-free mixes in addition to our regular peat-free propagation mix to ensure we get the best performance.
+In May we potted up 10% of our scheduled liners into two different peat-free mixes to see how they performed.
+These were ‘off the shelf’ mixes from different suppliers.

 Our commercial propagation unit at our head office in Albrighton has been using peat-free media for propagation successfully for over 10 years led by our Propagation and HSEQ Manager Nerys Arch.
-At our retail production site Worfield, we will continue to phase out the use of peat-based propagation media by the end of 2022.
+At our retail production site Worfield, we will continue to phase out the use of peat-based propagation media.

 In 2023 we will be building on our knowledge from the trials this year, and increasing the proportion of our stock grown in completely peat-free compost, to enable our transition to peat-free retail production in 2024.
 This does not mean we will be able to label all those products as ‘peat-free’, as they may still include peat from the earlier production stages.

 Although our commercial production is starting from a lower proportion of peat usage we still have a lot of work to do to transition to completely peat-free production.
-We will be trialing peat-free media with our liners from June 2022 and doing a trial across mixed genera for our final potting.
 With the range of expertise and growing facilities across all our sites we will share knowledge and results to ensure we can maintain product quality.

 We recognise that ‘zero peat’ is a challenging goal and will be publishing regular updates on our progress.